 (6) "Allocated Cost Per Elector".
 A unit charge determined by dividing the allocated cost by the aggregate registration.
+(7) "A mortization".
+The allocation of a cost of an asset over

 (7) "Amortization".
 The allocation of a cost of an asset over its estimated economic life: